longlinht/AndroidInterviewQ-A/AndroidInterviewQ-A.md

 ------

-### If I want to broadcast BATTERY_LOW action, should I use sendbroadcast() or sendstickybroadcast?
+### If I want to broadcast BATTERY_LOW action, should I use sendBroadcast() or sendStickyBroadcast?
 Why?
 use sendStickyBroadCast(), because logically this broadcast has to be available for future users.
 We have to use sendStickyBroadCast() because, logically if battery went down, then this information has to be available for applications which may run after some time in future.